vanvurenl1/vanvurenl1.github.io/AWSCloudPractitioner.md

 **Skills:**
 * Understanding of AWS Cloud and its global infrastructure
 * AWS Cloud architectural principles
+* Understanding security compliance and the shared responsibility model
 * Knowledge of key services on AWS platform and common use cases
 * Understanding of AWS billing, account management, and pricing models